 Following a public hearing on January 12, City Council passed an ordinance to establish two new voting precincts in Alexandria.
 Notices to voters impacted by the change were mailed in mid-April.
 A second notice will be mailed in early October.
-The new precincts will be in place for all elections beginning in June, 2019.
+The new precincts were in place for all elections beginning in June, 2019.

 The new Olympus precinct will use the Olympus Condominium (6301 Stevenson Avenue) as the voting location and impact the boundary lines of the current Tucker, Beatley and Cameron Station precincts.

 The new AlexRenew precinct will use the AlexRenew Environmental Center (1800 Limerick Street) as the voting location and impact the boundary lines of the current Lee Center and Lyles Crouch precincts.

 If you have any questions, please contact, Anna Leider, General Registrar, 132 North Royal St., Suite 100, Alexandria, VA 22314, email@example.com.